-EPA's Waste Management Hierarchy - The county's commitment to SMM follows the EPA's waste management hierarchy.
+EPA's Waste Management Hierarchy - The county's commitment to Sustainable Materials Management follows the U.S. Environmental Protection Agency's (EPA's) waste management hierarchy (see Figure 1).
 This hierarchy maps the most preferred strategies as, in order: source reduction and reuse, recycling and composting, energy recovery, and waste treatment and disposal.

-Hazardous Waste - Hazardous waste is a waste with properties that make it dangerous or capable of having a harmful effect on human health or the environment.
+Hazardous Waste - Hazardous waste is a waste with properties that make it capable of having a harmful effect on human health or the environment.
 Hazardous wastes can be liquids, solids, or contained gases.
-They include, but are not limited to, by-products of industrial, manufacturing and extraction processes (e.g., waste fluids from hydraulic fracturing), discarded used materials, or discarded unused commercial products.
+They include, but are not limited to, by-products of industrial, manufacturing and extraction processes (e.g., waste fluids from hydraulic fracturing), discarded used materials, or discarded unused commercial products (such as many household cleaning products, pesticides, and paints)

 Sustainable Materials Management - The EPA describes Sustainable Materials Management (SMM) as "a systemic approach to using and reusing materials more productively over their entire life cycles.
-It represents a change in how our society thinks about the use of natural resources and environmental protection...
-By looking at a product's entire life cycle- from materials extraction to end-of-life
+It represents a change in how our society thinks about the use of natural resources and